bsamseth/qflow/project1/README.md

 [python/](python/).
 The notebook [python/analysis.ipynb](python/analysis.ipynb)
 shows the production of all the figures and tables used in the report.

+__Note__: The Python scripts expect the executable to be in a folder named `build-release` in this folder.
+In order to run the Python functions, you will need to name the build directory as such.

 ### Results

 All figures and tables produced are located in this folder.